technique

 How Ruke patterns use it

-Ruke patterns use rib logic for edges that must stretch and recover, especially necklines, cuffs, hems and bands.
-1x1 Rib is the smallest repeated knit-purl rib and is a useful base before twisted rib or wider rib structures.
+Ruke patterns use rib logic for edges that need both comfort and control: necklines, cuffs, hems and bands.

 When to use it

-Use it for close-fitting cuffs, hems, necklines and bands that need strong elasticity and a fine rib texture.
+Use it for close-fitting edges that need elasticity and a clean narrow rib.

 What to check